Updated 27th August 2021

 Information for ovarian cancer patients in Scotland who are currently receiving treatment

-Please read our FAQs below to find out more about the advice to patients during the pandemic.
+Scroll down to read more about the current advice for patients.
 The latest government advice for anyone shielding can also be found here.

 The UK has approved four Covid-19 vaccines